Drug updated on 12/11/2024

 - Notable safety concerns for PARP inhibitors included hematologic toxicities (anemia, neutropenia, thrombocytopenia) and non-hematologic effects (fatigue, nausea, vomiting, diarrhea, hypertension), leading to higher discontinuation rates in some combined therapies.

-- BRCA-mutated and homologous recombination-deficient (HRD) populations experienced superior outcomes with PARP inhibitors, with significant improvements in progression-free survival (PFS) and overall survival (OS) across ovarian and metastatic castration-resistant prostate cancer (mCRPC) groups.
+- BRCA-mutated and homologous HRD populations experienced superior outcomes with PARP inhibitors, with significant improvements in PFS and OS across ovarian and mCRPC groups.
 Olaparib showed marked efficacy in BRCA1/2-positive mCRPC patients, while age did not significantly affect the effectiveness of PARP inhibitors in ovarian cancer.

 Product Monograph / Prescribing Information